waggle-sensor/waggle/user_documentation/install-firmwares.md

 sudo apt-get install avrdude
 ```

 Connect microUSB-USB cable to wagman with the computer.
 Important: If you are using a virtual machine, then be sure the USB cable is connected to the machine.
-You can do so by going to player in the top left corner, then removable devices and you should see the USB there. </br>
+You can do so by finding the removable devices menu on the machine and you should see the USB there. </br>
 <img src="./pictures/Wire_wagman_firmware_update.JPG" width=400 /> </br>

 Run install.sh.
 You need to be the root user to run the script.
 When the script is executed, you should see a green light and red/orange flashing light for a few seconds.
 After that is done, the C1+ should start up after about 15 seconds and the XU4 should start up after about 90 seconds.